ray-project/ray/doc/source/serve/advanced-guides/deployment-graphs.md

 ## Binding Deployments

 The basic building block for all deployment graphs is the `DeploymentNode`.
 One type of `DeploymentNode` is the `ClassNode`.
 You can create `ClassNodes` by binding class-based deployments to their constructor's arguments with the `bind` method.
-This may sound familiar because you've already been doing this whenever you bind and run class-based deployments, such as in the [Calling Deployments using ServeHandles](serve-model-composition-serve-handles) section.
+This may sound familiar because you've already been doing this whenever you bind and run class-based deployments, such as in the [Calling Deployments using DeploymentHandles](serve-model-composition-deployment-handles) section.

 As another example: